An Overview of the Civil Legal Process

 Although the Initial Case Management Stage is mainly concerned with the necessity for, and timetable for, future stages, sometimes there is some "unfinished business" left over from the Pleadings Stage to be dealt with.
 For example one party might complain that the other party's pleadings are unclear on some point and ask the judge to order the other party to produce a further document making its case clear.
-Or, particularly in tribunals, sometimes the judge will deal with such a complaint by asking the other party to clarify the point, there and then, and the judge's order, when issued will, as well as giving directions, also record what the party has said by way of clarification of its case, so that that part of the order then becomes, in effect, part of the written pleadings.
-Alternatively, particularly in a low value case and/or a case where it is difficult to draw a clear line between clarifying pleadings and the detail of witness evidence, the judge may, rather then spend too much time on that issue, simply order that a particular witness statement should be provided early (i.e. long before the general deadline for exchange of witness statements) so that that witness statement can act as clarification of pleadings as well as as a witness statement.
+Or alternatively, particularly in a a case where it is difficult to draw a clear line between clarifying pleadings and the detail of witness evidence, the judge may, rather than spend too much time on that issue, simply order that a particular witness statement should be provided early (i.e. long before the general deadline for exchange of witness statements) so that that witness statement can act as clarification of pleadings as well as a witness statement.

-At the Exchange of Witness Statements stage, each party exchanges with the other, detailed witness statements containing what its witnesses are going to say at trial.
-Again, the fact that the disputed issues have been identified at the Pleadings stage, means that there may need to be fewer witnesses.
-For example, if there is no dispute about what the salesman said, a witness who was with the Claimant at the time and heard what the salesman said, may not be needed at trial.
-And even if that witness is still needed, at trial, because he is also a witness to other facts which are disputed, his witness statement will be shorter because it need not cover what he heard the salesman say, as that, at least, is not disputed.
+At the Exchange of Witness Statements stage, each party exchanges with the other, detailed witness statements containing what its witnesses remember about relevant events.
+The fact that the disputed issues have been identified at the Pleadings stage, reduces the length of witness statements and may mean that some potential witnesses are not needed at all.
+For example, if there is no dispute about what a salesman said, a witness who was with the Claimant at the time and heard what the salesman said, may not be needed at trial.
+And even if that witness is still needed, at trial, because they are also a witness to other facts which are disputed, their witness statement will be shorter because it need not cover what they heard the salesman say, as that, at least, is not disputed.

 You can see that the steps before trial save time at the trial, because the length of witness statements, potentially the number of witnesses, and the number of documents, which the court needs to consider, and each side’s barristers need to ask questions about, are limited.
 The steps before trial also help to provide a fair procedure by ensuring that neither side is taken by surprise by the other side alleging something, for the first time, at trial.

-The judgment will state who has won and who has lost and how much money the losing party must pay to the winning party (or who owns the disputed land, or whether a restrictive covenant is enforceable etc., depending what the case is about).
+The judgment will state who has won and who has lost and, depending what the case is about, how much money the losing party must pay to the winning party, or who owns the disputed land, or whether a restrictive covenant is enforceable etc.

 If detailed assessment is ordered then over the course of the next few months the party awarded costs will send to the other party a bill of costs, and there will then be negotiation over the items in the bill of costs and whether they should be allowed.
 Usually the parties are able to reach agreement over which items are to be allowed but, if not, then ultimately the matter will be ruled on by a Costs Judge.

-Before the reforms in civil procedure in 1999 it was not at all uncommon for cases in the courts to take many years.
-The main reason for this was that parties were represented by solicitors and the pace of litigation was entirely within the control of the parties’ solicitors.
-The various stages (Pleadings, Disclosure of Documents, Exchange of Witness statements, etc.) proceeded at a very leisurely pace and only when that process had been completed was an application made to the court for the matter to be listed for trial, and there might then be a delay of a year or more before the trial actually took place.
+Before the reforms in court civil procedure in 1999 it was not at all uncommon for cases in the courts to take many years.
+The various stages (Pleadings, Disclosure of Documents, Exchange of Witness statements, etc.) proceeded at a very leisurely pace and only when that process had been completed was an application made to the court for the matter to be listed for trial, and there might then be a delay of a year or more from that point before the trial actually took place.

-Avoiding this type of delay was one of the main objectives of the 1999 reforms and under the new Civil Procedure Rules, the court takes a much more active role in setting deadlines, similar to the role which has long been the case with tribunals.
+Avoiding this type of delay was one of the main objectives of the 1999 reforms and under the new Civil Procedure Rules, the court takes a much more active role in setting deadlines, similar to the role which had long been the case in tribunals.
 This means that the time from Claim Form to trial is much shorter than under the old system but it also means that there are quite tight deadlines which the court can enforce with “sanctions”.
 The sanctions available to the court include ordering a party not meeting a deadline to pay the legal costs incurred by the other party in going to court to get an order that they do so.
 In addition the court might make an order debarring a party in default from relying on some part of its case - for example if the statement of a witness is not exchanged on time, the court may refuse to hear that witness, and if the witness is one of the more important witnesses that might mean that the party deprived of that witness is significantly less likely to win.
-If a required Notice is not served in time the court may not allow the party to use a crucial photograph or plan.
 In cases of persistent failure to meet deadlines by a claimant, the court might strike out the whole claim – i.e. declare, without a trial, that the claimant has effectively lost and must pay the defendant’s costs.
 In the case of persistent failure by a defendant to meet deadlines, the court could declare that the claimant has won the case by default, without there being a trial.